-What is a Guaranteed Minimum Pension (GMP)?
+What is a guaranteed minimum pension (GMP)?

-You might have a Guaranteed Minimum Pension (GMP) if you were a member of a defined benefit pension scheme between 1978 and 1997.
+You might have a guaranteed minimum pension (GMP) if you were a member of a defined benefit pension scheme between 1978 and 1997.
 Learn more here.

-You might have a Guaranteed Minimum Pension (GMP) only if you were a member of a defined benefit (final salary) public sector pension scheme between 1978 and 1997.
+You might have a guaranteed minimum pension (GMP) only if you were a member of a defined benefit (final salary) public sector pension scheme between 1978 and 1997.

 Why do I have a GMP?

-This was called being ‘contracted out of SERPS’.
-To ensure that these members did not lose out as a result, the government guaranteed them a minimum pension broadly equivalent to the amount they would have received if still in SERPS.
+To ensure that the members of these schemes did not lose out as a result, the government guaranteed them a minimum pension broadly equivalent to the amount they would have received if still in the SERPS.

 The GMP only applies to scheme members who were contracted out automatically by their pension scheme.